iamsyedbilal/js-logic-daily/README.md

 - Day 12 ✅ // Create a remaining characters counter app.
 - Day 13 ✅ //write a function that calculate and return the average set of number
 - Day 14 ✅ // Write a function that calculate the simple interest.
-- Day 15 ✅ //JS Form Validation Project
+- Day 15 ✅ // JS Form Validation Project
+- Day 16 ✅ // Write a function that tells the number is prime or not
 - _...updating daily..._

 ## 🚀 Goal